Just two days shy of her 4th birthday, Brooklynn Hamilton was diagnosed with Type 1 Diabetes.

-In 2014, I was honored to speak at the Americans for Cures Milestones of Progress Retreat at Stanford University as a patient advocate for T1D.
-I am very excited to be an Americans for Cures Patient Advocate Ambassador because I believe that the single great hope to finding a biological cure to T1D and many other diseases lies in stem cell research.
+As an Americans for Cures Patient Advocate Ambassador, Brooklynn retains her hope and spreads her hope for a cure, believing that the great hope to finding a biological cure to T1D and many other diseases lies in stem cell research.